BoBch27/firevault-go/README.md

 			- SkipRequired: A `bool` which when `true`, means the `required` tag will be ignored (i.e. the `required` check is skipped).
 Default value is `false`.
 			- SkipValidation: A `bool` which when `true`, means all validation tags will be ingored (the `name` and `omitempty` tags will be acknowledged).
 Default is `false`.
 			- ID: A `string` which will add a document to Firestore with the specified ID.
-			- AllowEmptyFields: An optional `string` `slice`, which is used to specify which fields can ignore the `omitempty` tag.
+			- AllowEmptyFields: An optional `string` `slice`, which is used to specify which fields can ignore the `omitempty` and `omitempty_create` tags.
 This can be useful when a field must be set to its zero value only on certain method calls.
-If left empty, all fields will honour the tag.
+If left empty, all fields will honour the two tags.
 	- *Returns*:
 		- id: A `string` with the new document's ID.
 		- error: An `error` in case something goes wrong during validation or interaction with Firestore.